Item #: 170

 Dimensions: 86 x 51.5″

-Description: This early colcha is a mixture of floating floral and animal elements in a folky pattern similar to the art work of Joan Miro.
-The red/pink yarns, with 5 dye tested by David Wenger, show that 1 was 100 % lac and the others were either cochineal or a mixture of lac and cochineal.
+The design on this colcha is a mixture of floating floral and animal elements in a folky, playful pattern.
+The red/pink yarns, with 5 dye tests by David Wenger, show that 1 was 100 % lac and the others were either cochineal or a mixture of lac and cochineal.
 These red/pink yarns are raveled 2 ply bayeta.
-This is unique in that most colchas of this period contain 3 machine ply cochineal yarns and not raveled bayeta yarns.
-This may suggest that this was embroidered by a Navajo in a Spanish Colonial household.
+This is unique in that most colchas of the period contain machine 3-ply cochineal yarns and not raveled bayeta yarns.
+This suggest that this may have been embroidered by a Navajo in a Spanish Colonial household.
+The indigo and brown yarns are hand spun.